ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 In *McCormick v.
 Humphrey* (27 Ind.
 144, 154) the court said:

-- ...and every executive act of the President, intended and calculated to carry the war to a successful issue, are acts under the Constitution...
+-...and every executive act of the President, intended and calculated to carry the war to a successful issue, are acts under the Constitution...

 While the authorities do not indicate any clear distinction between the legislative function of Congress under the war power and an act of the President as Commander in Chief, Mr. Channing, in a legal opinion submitted to Judge Parker on September 29, 1917. suggests the following test: